|

 Obverse Diagnostic Point(s) Reverse Diagnostic Point(s)

-Comments: Reverse 2 presents a distinctly different mintmark shape that Reverse 1.
-This Large O mintmark is heavily punched into the die and is more oval shape than the tall and narrow mintmark of Reverse 1.
-This reverse die is later paired with 1853 Obverse 1 to produce the fairly common 1853-O Variety 101.
+Comments: Reverse B is found with a distinctly different mintmark shape that Reverse A and is also better hubbed with strong wreath details.
+The Large O mintmark is heavily punched into the die and has a more oval shape than the tall narrow mintmark of Reverse A. Reverse B is later paired with 1853 Obverse 1 to produce 1853-O Variety 101 coinage.

 I believe that all three 1852-O dimes pictured here were struck with the Reverse B die.
 What remains unexplained is the varying amount of thickness in the mintmark ovals and the resulting variations in the opening in the center of the Large O mintmark.

 When this reverse die is reused in 1853 for additional coinage, the mintmark size and shape matches that of the plate coin.
-I would appreciate any comments from Seated Dime specialist who may have a theory or explanation for this mintmark size situation.
+I would appreciate any comments from Seated dime specialist who may have a theory or explanation for this mintmark size anomaly.